Meet the Team

 I love working with my clients, many of whom I have developed great friendships with over that time.

-There is a real family atmosphere at the Independent, although it can get pretty tense, especially when it’s close to the deadline.
+There is a very interesting atmosphere at the Independent, although it can get pretty tense, especially when it’s close to the deadline.

 When I’m not working, I am of course out fishing, so if you can’t reach me that’s probably where I am – Tight lines.